hashicorp/consul/website/source/docs/connect/proxies.html.md

 is started, configured, and stopped by Consul.
 An unmanaged proxy is the responsibility of the user, like any other Consul service.

-~> **Windows Support**: The proxy management feature was designed to run on all platforms but has a known issue on the Windows platform at Beta launch preventing it from starting proxy processes.
-This will be fixed in a future release.

 ## Managed Proxies

 Managed proxies are started, configured, and stopped by Consul.
 They are